Daniel-Gaivoronski/Etch-a-Sketch/README.md

-This will be our Etch-a-Sketch project.
+This will be our Etch-a-Sketch project